If you’re a women or trans person looking for information about how to pee while standing up, you’ve come to the right place!

 Find out more details about reusable female urination devices here:

 Question #10: What’s the Best Place to Buy a Pee Funnel?

 You can sometimes find female urination devices in outdoor stores.
 For example, REI in the United States, or Mountain Equipment Co-Op in Canada.

-Some companies also sell their products directly from their website.
+Some companies also sell their female pee cups directly from their website.

 In our experience, the best place to look for pee funnels is on Amazon.
 You’ll have the whole range of brands and styles to choose from.
 Shipping is fast, and often free with a minimum order purchase or Amazon Prime.